About sexual development and behaviour in autistic children and teenagers

 - sensory issues

 When you understand why your child is behaving in a particular way, it can help you choose the right strategy for managing and changing the behaviour.
-There are suggestions below for handling problematic sexual behaviour related to each of these areas of difficulty.
+There are suggestions below for handling inappropriate sexual behaviour related to these areas of difficulty.

-Autistic children and teenagers can have trouble reading other people’s facial expressions, body language, and behaviour cues.
-They might not understand the differences between public and private places and behaviours.
-And they might miss out on learning socially appropriate dating behaviour from friends.
+Autistic children and teenagers can have difficulty with social skills, like reading other people’s facial expressions, body language and behaviour cues.
+This means they might not realise how their behaviour affects other people.
+Also, they might not understand that sometimes they have to act differently in public and private places.
+And they might miss out on learning socially appropriate sexual behaviour from friends or relationship education.

-These social skills difficulties can sometimes lead to problematic sexual behaviour.
-For example, autistic children might not understand the difference between:
+These difficulties can sometimes lead to problematic sexual behaviour.
+For example, autistic children might not understand that they shouldn’t:

-- looking at their genitals or masturbating in the bedroom, and doing this in the classroom.
+- touch their genitals or masturbate in the classroom.

 Autistic teenagers might:

-Strategies to help with problematic sexual behaviour related to social skills difficulties
+Strategies for problematic sexual behaviour related to social skill difficulties

 If your autistic child is behaving in sexually problematic ways and you think it’s because of social skills difficulties, here are things you can try: